 How the basic retirement pension is calculated

-1 - Your average annual income is the average of your income from your best earning years, with an upper limit of the social security ceiling (39,732 € in 2018).
+1 - Your average yearly income is the average of your income from your 25 best earning years, within the upper limit of the social security ceiling (Pass - €41,136 in 2022).

 2 - Rate: